huntdatacenter/docs/docs/coordination/agreements/downloads.md

 [HUNT Cloud Network Opening Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-network-opening-order.pdf) (pdf)

-Your lab leader can request external network openings through our network opening order.
+Your data space leader can request external network openings through our network opening order.
 We use this to document outbound traffic from your lab.
 Read more about network openings in our [FAQ transfer section](/faq/external-transfer/).

 ::: details Clarification of the form fields

-The below bullet points clarify the field information needed to complete our network opening order.
+The following form fields are included in the "HUNT Cloud Network Opening Order" version 1.8.

-- **Lab name:** This is the name of your lab.
-You may find the name when you log into your lab:
+- **Data space name:** This is the name of the data space where your lab is attached.
+You may find the name by asking your data space coordinators.

+- **Data space leader:** This is the name of the individual that is the contracting party of your data space order with HUNT Cloud.

+- **Lab name:** This is the name of the lab where you want the opening to be implemented.
+You may identify the name in your shell login:

 ```bash
 Welcome to `LAB NAME`.